sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Control Flow.md

 ### Trailing Piper

-In multiple piping, we can use trailing `|` to indicate the new line, PowerShell regconizes these lines as a whole command piping.
+In multiple piping, we can use trailing `|` to indicate the new line, PowerShell recognizes these lines as a whole command piping.

 ```ps1
 gps |